floraxinru/recsys_resources/README.md

 # recommender system tutorials and datasets

-## Links of datasets and tutorials for simple recommender system as a precursor to group project
+### Links of datasets and tutorials for simple recommender system as a precursor to recipe recommendation project

-## General
+### General
 https://github.com/microsoft/recommenders

 ### Tutorials, ready-to-use: